-That other law firms and their partners and friends of Petitioner from California and elsewhere all bought in, all owned stock, along with all of the employees, as Petitioner had desired everyone involved at the ground floor and contributing sweat to be shareholders as well and many of these people had a wealth of clients, including many Fortune 100 clients that they introduced the technologies and were in various stages of the licensing the IP and using the technologies all under various contracts with Iviewit.
-Doors were opened and the technologies were quickly embraced.aIviewit ,, , after meeting PetitionerJoao became , were brought in by Proskauer after they removed Joao to fix Joao’s work and they too, including Utley not only the Iviewit Shareholders but u, which has led toand ,Wachovia and now Proskauer controls these pools that are the largest infringers of Petitioner and Simon’s IP.
+That other law firms and their partners and friends of Petitioner from California and elsewhere all bought in, all owned stock, along with all of the employees, as Petitioner had desired everyone involved at the ground floor and contributing sweat to be shareholders as well.
+Many of these ground floor investors had a wealth of clients, including many Fortune 100 clients that they introduced the technologies and were in various stages of the licensing the IP and using the technologies all under various contracts with Iviewit.
+Doors were opened and the technologies were quickly embraced.

+That licensing deals with AOL, TW, Real 3D (Intel, Silicon Graphics, Lockheed), Sony and many others were inked or being finalized and a Private Placement was in place with Wachovia, when it was discovered by others doing due diligence on the PPM and from an audit that was being conducted that Iviewit IP Counsel and others were attempting to steal the Iviewit IP, through the use of complicated legal schemes, including an involuntary bankruptcy and a Proskauer instigated billing lawsuit in this courthouse, to be discussed more fully herein.

+That first discovered was that one of the attorneys brought in by Proskauer, Raymond Anthony Joao, was putting patents in his own name, with Joao later claiming 90+ patents in his own name and suddenly, after meeting Petitioner and taking invention disclosures, Joao became more inventive than Tesla.

+That then Proskauer brought in Foley attorneys after they removed Joao, in order to fix Joao’s work and they too were found putting patents in other’s name, including Utley and in so doing they were committing Fraud not only the Iviewit Shareholders but upon the US Patent Office, which has led to ongoing investigations and suspension of the IP by the US Patent Office.

+That then Proskauer’s Kenneth Rubenstein (Iviewit’s Patent Counsel as stated in the Wachovia PPM) was found to be transferring the technologies to Patent Pooling Schemes he is the sole patent reviewer for and founder of and now Proskauer controls these pools that are the largest infringers of Petitioner and Simon’s IP, including but not limited to, MPEGLA LLC.

-That Proskauer thenddand created licensing schemes in violation of Sherman and Clayton and most of the Antitrust laws us through these illegal legal schemes soed and their friends.
-Ifurther or bring their crimes to light of day, an organized and conspiratorial effort began against Petitioner and his family and the Iviewit companies It should be noted that prior to learning of the Iviewit inventions, Proskauer did not even have an Intellectual Property department and immediately acquired Joao and Rubenstein from a law firm where they were already working on pooling schemes and so Proskauer started a new Intellectual Property department days after learning of the inventions from Petitioner with Rubenstein and Joao and cornered the market for Petitioner’s inventions through these pools.alleged criminal actsPetitioner perpetrators the Board of Directors and others,, Foley, Utley , shareholders his
+That Proskauer then illegally tied and bundled the IP to thousands of applications and created licensing schemes in violation of Sherman and Clayton and most of the Antitrust laws and thus through these illegal legal schemes so converted the royalties from the Iviewit Shareholders and Inventors to Proskauer and their friends.
+In further efforts to block Iviewit from market or bring their crimes to light of day, an organized and conspiratorial effort began against Petitioner and his family and the Iviewit companies.
+It should be noted that prior to learning of the Iviewit inventions, Proskauer did not even have an Intellectual Property department and immediately acquired Rubenstein from a law firm where he and Joao were already working on pooling schemes and so Proskauer started a new Intellectual Property department days after learning of the inventions from Petitioner with Rubenstein and cornered the market for Petitioner’s inventions through these pools.

+That upon discovering these alleged criminal acts and Petitioner reporting the perpetrators to State and Federal authorities, the Board of Directors and others, Proskauer, Foley, Utley and others began an instant campaign to destroy the Iviewit companies and evidences of their crimes and to destroy Petitioner, his family, shareholders and his friends.